davideast/angularstatic/README.md

 - **Server based** - Build Angular templates on the server.
 An alternative for server templating (pug, twig, ejs).
 - **Static** - No JavaScript from Angular is included.
 - **Uni-directional** - Follow a simple props down approach to render your site
+- **Simple templates** - `NgModules` are not required.
+You can provide an Angular template and Angular Static will create the whole page.

 ## Example usage